The Wind Will Carry Us: Plot

+A filmmaker and his two assistants (who are heard but never seen) arrive from Tehran to Siah Darreh, a village in Iranian Kurdistan, to film a documentary on Kurdish funeral rites.
+The locals do not know why they are there and the men spread a rumor that they are looking for treasure.
+During the course of the story, the team director receives calls from Tehran on his mobile phone, which only has coverage at the top of a nearby hill, where the cemetery is located.
+Every time it rings he has to take the car to go there.
+Days of waiting pass, the calls become more urgent and the comings and goings by car to the cemetery multiply while the event they are waiting for and that motivated their stay in the village does not occur.
+He will make friends with a boy whose uncle is his contact in the town.

 Reception

 Reviews

 The Wind Will Carry Us opened to critical acclaim.
 In a positive review, Jonathan Rosenbaum wrote, "This ambiguous comic masterpiece could be Abbas Kiarostami's greatest film to date; it's undoubtedly his richest and most challenging...
 You have to become friends with this movie before it opens up, but then its bounty is endless."
 The Seattle Post-Intelligencer's Sean Axmaker called it "a celebration of the human spirit nothing short of sublime."
 Michael Atkinson, after seeing the film in the first days of the year 2000, said, "[This is] the best film we'll see this year."
 J. Hoberman wrote, "It's part of the movie's formal brilliance that, suddenly, during its final 10 minutes, too much seems to be happening.
 The Wind Will Carry Us is a film about nothing and everything — life, death, the quality of light on dusty hills."

-On review aggregator Metacritic, the film has score of 86/100 based on 19 reviews, indicating "universal acclaim".
+On review aggregator Metacritic, the film has a score of 87/100 based on 19 reviews, indicating "universal acclaim".
 On Rotten Tomatoes it has a 97% approval rating based on 31 reviews.